 What are these?

-However new evidence has come to light that they may have been remains of a brick built drain put in at the time of the building of the railway embankment to take water away from the main road and down to the River Frome.
-We need to look at the canal company records as soon as we can access them to find out more.
+New evidence has come to light about a brick built drain put in at the time of the building of the railway embankment to take water away from the main road and down to the River Frome.
+The following information is In the canal archives from 1842 when the railway embankment was being built.

 Sewage pipe tunnels?